17 February 2017

 We would value your opinion on Zoos in the EU

 Milieu is currently working with the European Commission on an evaluation of the Zoos Directive and its implementation to date as part of the European Commission's Regulatory Fitness and Performance Programme.
 Information regarding the Zoos Directive as well as the nature of this evaluation can be found here.
 The aim of this consultation is to gather the views of interested parties and the wider public on the current EU legislation on zoos (the ‘Zoos Directive’), and input on which aspects work well and which ones do not.
 We would greatly value your opinion.
-Access to the survey can be found here.

 16 September 2016